ddrachau/eternity/additional-files/documents/development.md

 # Development

-This chapter describes which steps are necessary and which rules apply for continue developing in Eternity.
+This chapter describes which steps are necessary and which rules apply for continuing development in Eternity.

 ## Source Code Repository - Where are the sources located?